 If you’re trying to get pregnant, or are having trouble staying pregnant, fertility testing can be overwhelming to think about.
 FSH, AMH, LH – there are so many acronyms to infertility.
 What does it all mean?
-Dr. Katherine Green from Reproductive Medicine Associates of Southern California, here in our Los Angeles office, shares some insight about what is being tested and why?
+Dr. Thomas Kim from Reproductive Medicine Associates of Southern California, here in our Los Angeles office, shares some insight about what is being tested and why?

 The primary purpose of fertility testing for women is to understand the health of a woman’s ovarian reserve, or how many eggs she may have and whether they are developing correctly.
 Ovarian function results from a complex interplay of hormones, which have to be working just right to result in the growth, development, and release of eggs monthly.